Automatic Segmentation and Visualization of Choroid in OCT with Knowledge Infused Deep Learning: Discussions

 \subsection{Ablation Study of Bio-Net}

-To evaluate the effectiveness of the global multi-layers segmentation module and the biomarker prediction Net, we combine them with the U-Net respectively.\\ Table \ref{q3} and Fig. \ref{choroid2} illustrate the effectiveness of the biomarker prediction network and the global multi-layers segmentation module.
+To evaluate the effectiveness of the global multi-layers segmentation module and the biomarker prediction Net, we combine them with the U-Net respectively.\\ Fig. \ref{choroid2}, Fig. \ref{Bio} and Fig. \ref{GMS} illustrate the effectiveness of the biomarker prediction network and the global multi-layers segmentation module.
 In the experiment, we take the U-Net as a baseline, the table demonstrates that the infusion of the biomarker prediction network can lead to an improvement on the choroid segmentation task, as the DI increases from $88.36\%$ to $90.27\%$ and the AUSDE decreases from $8.01$ pixels to $6.46$ pixels.
 On the other hand, the performance of the U-Net added by the global multi-layers segmentation module makes the IOU increases from $79.14\%$ to $81.34\%$ and AUSDE decreases from $8.01$ pixels to $6.54$ pixels.
-Meanwhile, the AUSDE is $3.50$ pixels lower and Sen $1.79\%$ higher than only GMS module employed, which demonstrates that the global-to-local network works better than a single global multi-layers segmentation module or a single local choroid segmentation module.
+Meanwhile, the AUSDE is $3.50$ pixels lower and Sen $1.79\%$ higher than only GMS module employed, which demonstrates that the global-to-local network works better than a single global multi-layers segmentation module or a single local choroid segmentation module. \\ We also examined the effectiveness of the proposed Bio module by changing its hyper-parameter spanning four orders of magnitude as show in Fig.~\ref{Bio}.
+For different metrics including AUSDE, TD, and Dice, the best performance is all achieved at a weight of $\mathcal{L}_{bio,reg}$ of 0.01.
+The results of the Bio-Net are always better than those of the U-Net baseline.
+For the GMS module, we checked the influence of the segmentation layers from 4 to 12 layers as shown in Fig.~\ref{GMS}.
+The observation of the results is very similar to that of Fig.~\ref{Bio}.
+Through these ablation studies, we may be confident about the proposed biomarker-infused global-to-local segmentation network.